Open for Change:Stage Hamburg

 Evening programme

-The day concludes with a relaxed get‑together – a deliberately created space to continue conversations, develop ideas and build new connections.
-Set within the beautiful indoor and outdoor spaces of YU GARDEN, participants are invited to deepen discussions from the day, explore opportunities for collaboration and network informally.
+The day concluded with a relaxed get‑together – a deliberately created space to continue conversations, develop ideas and build new connections.
+Set within the beautiful indoor and outdoor spaces of YU GARDEN, participants were invited to deepen discussions from the day, explore opportunities for collaboration and network informally.

 Stage programme